GenshinImpactAssistant/GIA-Document/en_US/functions_detail.md

 Automatically search and execute daily commissions located in **Mondstadt**.
 Currently only some commissions that require only combat can be executed.

-> For now, it can only complete this request: ASmallStepForHilichurls,Emergency,IcyIssues,ForTheHarbingers,BigIceColdCrisis,SpreadingEvil,PudgyPyrotechnicians,IncreasingDanger.
+> For now, it can only complete this request:
+> ASmallStepForHilichurls,Emergency,IcyIssues,ForTheHarbingers,
+> BigIceColdCrisis,SpreadingEvil,PudgyPyrotechnicians,IncreasingDanger.

 详情参见[自动每日委托辅助介绍](commission_assi.md).